 Must be 21 or older.

-Each residence is allowed a maximum of two mature and four immature plants, regardless of the number of adults residing there.
+Each residence is allowed a maximum of 2 mature and 4 immature plants, regardless of the number of adults residing there.

 Must be grown on a property that you own or with written consent of the property owner.
 They must be cultivated in areas that are screened from public view and accessible only to the cultivator and individuals aged 21 or older who have permission.